Ed Beinor: Military service

 In February 1943, Beinor entered the Marine Corps as a lieutenant during World War II.
 He was assigned to San Diego where he became a pilot.
 In June 1943, he married Margaret Birkholz at the Notre Dame chapel.

 Beinor was assigned for six months to Camp Pendleton where he conducted classes in combat conditioning.
 He was deployed to the Pacific Theatre of the war in December 1943.
 Beinor was in charge of maintenance for the Patrol Bomber (PBJ) squadron VMB-423 in the South Pacific.
 In May 1945, he joined the 1st Marine Air Wing bombing squadron at a welfare and recreation officer.

-Later years
+Later life

 After his discharge from the Marines, Beinor worked for the Catholic Welfare Bureau as director of the boys program in Santa Barbara, California.
 He also served as the line coach for the 1946 Santa Barbara Gauchos football team.
 In 1947, he was hired as the head football, basketball and track coach at St. Mary's High School in Phoenix, Arizona.
 After two years at St. Mary's, Beinor left the school to join his father's business in managing a supermarket in Kankakee, Illinois.

 Beinor later worked for the Industrial Division of Remington Arms.
 He retired as the company's national sales manager.
 He had four children.
 He died in 1991 at his home in Edwardsville, Illinois.